 - RPG Mechanics Verse: Dates back to Fate/stay night.
 Servants have "character sheets" that are visible to masters, describing their attributes in terms such as "STR/CON/AGI" and "Class Skills", and quantifying the power of attacks and weapons.
 This is a remnant of the creator's early attempts to create a strategy RPG.

 - Rule of Cool: Saber rides a magically armored motorcycle while chasing Rider, who is on a flying lightning chariot.
 They smash heavy items at each other with swords.
 Really.

-- Rule of Symbolism: The smashing of Oceanus' waves was the beating of Rider's own heart.
+- The crashing of Oceanus' waves was the beating of Rider's own heart.
 One may take this as a metaphor that one should spend one's life doing what one loves, or that the journey is its own reward.